dbaranovskiy/profile-landing/memory-bank/activeContext.md

 - Verified the existing "Handy Dandy" project is functional by launching `index.html` in the browser.
 - Updated `projectbrief.md` to describe the "Handy Dandy" handyman service landing page.
 - Updated `productContext.md` to describe the "Handy Dandy" handyman service landing page's purpose, problems solved, how it should work, and UX goals.
+- Updated `techContext.md` to reflect the use of Tailwind CSS and Alpine.js via CDN, and Google Fonts.
+- Updated `systemPatterns.md` to reflect the architecture using Tailwind CSS and Alpine.js, and the new section IDs.

 ## Next Steps:
-- Update `systemPatterns.md` to accurately describe the architecture and design patterns of the "Handy Dandy" project.
-- Update `techContext.md` to outline technologies, development setup, and dependencies specific to the "Handy Dandy" project.
-- Update `progress.md` to track the current status, what works, and what's left to build for the "Handy Dandy" project.
+- Update `progress.md` to track the current status, what works, and what's left to build for the "Handy Dandy" project, based on the current `index.html`.

 ## Active Decisions and Considerations:
 - Ensuring all core memory bank files are updated to accurately reflect the "Handy Dandy" project's context.